dm-001/rclone-samba-server/README.md

 This docker image mounts an S3 bucket via [rclone](https://rclone.org) and exposes that mount via SMB.
 Forked from https://gitlab.com/encircle360-oss/rclone-samba-server

+Configuration is via environment variables, and an rclone.conf remote configuration.

+ENVIRONMENT VARIABLES

+ * `SHARE` - Define an SMB share.
+Format is identical to dperson/samba: "<name;/path>[;browse;readonly;guest;users;admins;writelist;comment]"
+ * `TZ` - Set timezone
+ * `USER` - Define a user for share access (username;password)
+ * `CACHE_MAX` - Set max size of VFC cache
+ * `S3BUCKET` - Name of, or name and subdirectory of, the S3 Bucket to mount and share

+Samba is implemented via [dperson/samba](https://github.com/dperson/samba) so all SMB configuration options from the dperson/samba container will also work for this container.

 # Pending changes
 1. Remove need for container to run privileged (currently required for FUSE interaction and mount)
 2. Extend readme to include rclone config requirements, cache options etc